 David Robert White PhD

-David White has a B.Sc. in Biological Sciences and a Ph.D. in Medicine from the University of Edinburgh, Scotland.
-He has worked with numerous environmental groups in Ventura County over the past twenty five years, including the Keep the Sespe Wild Committee, Food for Thought Ojai, the Ojai Valley Green Coalition and the Center for Regenerative Agriculture.
-David has also worked as the science teacher and environmental coordinator at both Happy Valley and Ojai Valley Schools.
-He is the cofounder and Executive Director of Ojai's Center for Regenerative Agriculture and the Director of the "Once upon a Watershed" education program fiscally sponsored by the Oak Grove School and active at eleven schools in the Ventura River Watershed.
-David is also the Director of Environmental Education for Food for Thought's Ojai's Healthy Schools program managing and coordinating the garden and farm based learning programs for the Ojai Unified School District.
-He is the secretary and watershed liaison for the Ojai Valley Green Coalition.
-One of David's favorite things to do is to plant trees with kids.
+David White has a B.Sc. in Biological Sciences and a Ph.D. in Cell Biology from the University of Edinburgh, Scotland.
+He has worked with numerous environmental groups in Ventura County over the past thirty years including the Keep the Sespe Wild Committee, Food for Thought Ojai and the Ojai Valley Green Coalition.
+In addition to being the cofounder and Executive Director of the Center for Regenerative Agriculture David is also the Director of the Ventura Land Trust’s "Once upon a Watershed" education program, active at eleven schools in the Ventura River Watershed.
+One of his favorite things to do is to plant trees with kids.

 An adherent to the organic farming movement since the 1960s, Steve farms on 12 CCOF certified acres in Ojai.
 He devotes time and energy towards training farmers and educating consumers.
 Rancho Del Pueblo farm is an open resource and the CSA program includes a large number of volunteer harvesters, long-term and one-time participants.
 In addition to being the president of the Center for Regenerative Agriculture Steve is the former president of the Cornucopia Institute and is a current board member of the Ecological Farming Association.
 Steve has a degree in Literature from The University of California at Santa Barbara.
 Steve has been active in organic certification and public interest policy in Carpinteria at CCOF, as a Santa Barbara farmers market officer (P, VP) and board member, at the Texas Department of Agriculture, as a founder of the Organic Farmers Marketing Association (VP, T), as an associate editor at ACRES, USA (1998-2007), organic administrator and inspector for many private organizations in the US Midwest, and as an FDA delegate to the UN/FAO Codex Alimentarius.